twitchyliquid64/pushtart/README.md

 ### TODO

- - [x] Lock configuration file (.lock file? when pushtart is running)
- - [x] Implement way to load a users ssh key when the server is running
  - [x] Implement access controls to prevent different users from touching tarts they didnt create
- - [x] Logging tart output to console
- - [x] Implement a live log using `ssh <server> logs`
- - [x] Implement a basic DNSserv extension to allow referencing tarts cleanly - maybe even make it a caching DNS server?
+ - [x] Implement a basic DNSserv extension which allows basic records
- - [ ] Implement a config file in the tart to allow it to specify its own config
+ - [x] Implement a config file in the tart to allow it to specify its own config
  - [ ] Mechanism to set normal config parameters from the commandline (using reflection?)
  - [ ] Prevent tart management commands for tarts a user doesnt own